Checkmarx/ast-cli/README.md

 - cx_tenant: your AST tenant name.
 - cx_base_uri: the URL of the AST server.
 - cx_base_auth_uri: the URL of the AST server.
-- cx_http_proxy: optional proxy server to use (see Proxy Support documentation).
+- http_proxy: optional proxy server to use (see Proxy Support documentation).
 - cx_client_id: the client ID used for authentication (see Authentication documentation).
 - cx_client_secret: the secret that corrosponds to the client-id  (see Authentication documentation).